 In writing to – The Practice Manager, Woodcote Medical, 32 Foxley Lane, Purley, CR8 3EE

-Please give us as much information as possible about the nature of your complaint, including what, where and when it happened and wherever possible, the name and job title of any staff member involved in the complaint.
+Please give us as much information as possible about the nature of your complaint, including what, where and when it happened and wherever possible, the name of any staff member involved in the complaint.

 Can I take my complaint further?

-The Health Service Ombudsman, 11th Floor, Millbank Tower, Millbank, London, SW1P 4QP
+The Parliamentary Health Service Ombudsman, Millbank Tower, London, SW1P 4QP

-If you need independent advice or support about your complaint you can contact the Independent Complaints Advocacy Service (ICAS) on 0845 120 3784.
+For you need independent advice or support about your complaint, you can contact:

 Lead Partner for Complaints: Dr A Butt